 Experience Yardley hopes to be working with local property, business owners, and Yardley Borough to obtain permission and support for creating a professionally-painted and/or mosaic mural along the building wall (at 15 S. Main Street) that faces Buttonwood Plaza.
 Experience Yardley is seeking grant funding to pay for the mural.

 Experience Yardley is exploring the possibility of installing public sculputres by Bucks County and regional artists in the downtown at sites to be determined.
 We will be looking to work with Yardley Borough to obtain permission and support for this project at various locations throughout the downtown, and to our awesome local businesses to sponsor the installation of this public art on a rotating basis throughout the year.

-Experience Yardley is working with PENNDOT and Yardley Borough to obtain permission and support for pedestrian-scale wayfinding signage at several locations throughout the downtown.
+Experience Yardley has been working with PENNDOT and Yardley Borough to obtain permission and support for pedestrian-scale wayfinding signage at several locations throughout the downtown.
 The signs would be placed on existing light and other poles in sites along South Main Street, East Afton and West Afton Avenues.
-Thanks to Liberation Way in Yardley, the project is completely funded and only waiting on PENNDOT and Borough approval in order to be designed and implemented.

-For 2019, in honor of the last year’s 10th anniversary of Canal-O-Ween, Experience Yardley is planning to work with Yardley Borough to obtain permission and support to place a welcome sign for Rivermawr Green, the small Borough park located at Morgan and Maple Avenues that is the host location for the annual Carve-O-Thon.
+In honor of the last year’s 10th anniversary of Canal-O-Ween, Experience Yardley is hoping to work with Yardley Borough to obtain permission and support to place a welcome sign for Rivermawr Green, the small Borough park located at Morgan and Maple Avenues that is the host location for the annual Carve-O-Thon.
 The sign would be of the standard design as the existing signs at Buttonwood Park and FitzGerald Field.